icgc/icgc-get/README.md

 To apply for access to Collaboratory and AWS see https://icgc.org/daco.

 ### EGA
-Ega access should be provided as an absolute path to a text file containing your ega username on the first line and your ega password on the second line.
+[EGA](https://ega-archive.org/) access should be provided as an absolute path to a text file containing your ega username on the first line and your ega password on the second line.
 It should be noted that there have been reliability issues experienced should the transport parallel of the ega client increase beyond 1.
 Further information can be found at https://www.ebi.ac.uk/ega/about/access

 ### GDC
-GDC access should be provided as the UUID of your gdc access token.
+[GDC](https://gdc.nci.nih.gov) access should be provided as the UUID of your gdc access token.
 Further information about access can be found a https://gdc-docs.nci.nih.gov/Data_Transfer_Tool/Users_Guide/Preparing_for_Data_Download_and_Upload/

 ### CGHub
-CGHub access should be provided as an absolute path to a cghub.key file.
+[CGHub](https://cghub.ucsc.edu/) access should be provided as an absolute path to a cghub.key file.
 Information about how to acquire a cghub key file can be found https://cghub.ucsc.edu/access/get_access.html

 ### PDC
-PDC access should be provided as an absolute path to a text file containing your aws key on the first line and your aws secret key on the second line.
+[PDC](https://bionimbus-pdc.opensciencedatacloud.org) access should be provided as an absolute path to a text file containing your aws key on the first line and your aws secret key on the second line.
-Support for the PDC can be reached at https://bionimbus-pdc.opensciencedatacloud.org It is also necessary to specify your aws region under aws.region See http://docs.aws.amazon.com/general/latest/gr/rande.html to determine your region.
+Support for the PDC can be reached at https://bionimbus-pdc.opensciencedatacloud.org It is also necessary to specify your aws region under `aws.region` See http://docs.aws.amazon.com/general/latest/gr/rande.html to determine your region.

 ## Commands